Azure/azure-sdk/_posts/2020-05-19-formrecognizer.md

 ### What's new in Form Recognizer?
 #### Copy custom model
-The Form recognizer client library now supports copying a custom model from one form recognizer resource to another.
+The Form Recognizer client library now supports copying a custom model from one form recognizer resource to another.
 You can now copy your custom trained models between regions and subscriptions using the new Copy Custom Model feature.
 Let's look at an example on how to do it:

 Firstly, let's obtain authorization to copy into the target resource by calling the `getCopyAuthorization()` operation against the target resource client.